ZestyMace/Hollow-Point/README.md

 - No seriously who cares about the lore.
 ________________________________________________________________________________________________________________
 ## REQUIREMENTS:
-NOTE: These can all be easily installed using the Official HK Discord's Modding Installer
 - A legit copy of Hollow Knight on either GOG or Steam
-- Make sure the Modding API correct installs itself when running the installer
+- Install Lumafly (enables modding)
-- Install and Enable "ModCommon"
+- Install and Enable "Vasi"
-- Install QOL (Quality of Life Mod) by 56 (shoutouts)
 - Install and Enable Hollow Point

 ## CONTROLS: